A Guide to Claiming Work-Related Depression Compensation

 If you have been diagnosed with depression or with anxiety and believe that your job may be the cause, you may have grounds to claim compensation.

-A specialist no win no fee solicitor will be able to help you explore your options, and will answer any questions you have on a confidential basis.
+A specialist no win, no fee solicitor will be able to help you explore your options, and will answer any questions you have.
 There is no obligation to proceed with a claim if you do not wish to.

 - Failing to act on reports of bullying or harassment in the workplace